Lenovo Legion 7 Laptop, 15″ FHD, Intel Core i7-10750H, 16GB RAM, 1TB SSD, NVIDIA GeForce RTX 2070 Super, Slate Grey, Windows 10, 81YT005TUS

 7 (seven) is the natural number following 6 and preceding 8.
 It is the only prime number preceding a cube.

 As an early prime number in the series of positive integers, the number seven has greatly symbolic associations in religion, mythology, superstition and philosophy.
-The seven Classical planets resulted in seven being the number of days in a week.
+The seven classical planets resulted in seven being the number of days in a week.
 7 is often considered lucky in Western culture and is often seen as highly symbolic.
 Unlike Western culture, in Vietnamese culture, the number seven is sometimes considered unlucky.

 GeForce is a brand of graphics processing units (GPUs) designed by Nvidia and marketed for the performance market.
 As of the GeForce 40 series, there have been eighteen iterations of the design.
-The first GeForce products were discrete GPUs designed for add-on graphics boards, intended for the high-margin PC gaming market, and later diversification of the product line covered all tiers of the PC graphics market, ranging from cost-sensitive GPUs integrated on motherboards, to mainstream add-in retail boards.
+The first GeForce products were discrete GPUs designed for add-on graphics boards, intended for the high-margin PC gaming market, and later diversification of the product line covered all tiers of the PC graphics market, ranging from cost-sensitive GPUs integrated on motherboards to mainstream add-in retail boards.
 Most recently, GeForce technology has been introduced into Nvidia's line of embedded application processors, designed for electronic handhelds and mobile handsets.

 With respect to discrete GPUs, found in add-in graphics-boards, Nvidia's GeForce and AMD's Radeon GPUs are the only remaining competitors in the high-end market.
 GeForce GPUs are very dominant in the general-purpose graphics processor unit (GPGPU) market thanks to their proprietary Compute Unified Device Architecture (CUDA).
 GPGPU is expected to expand GPU functionality beyond the traditional rasterization of 3D graphics, to turn it into a high-performance computing device able to execute arbitrary programming code in the same way a CPU does, but with different strengths (highly parallel execution of straightforward calculations) and weaknesses (worse performance for complex branching code).

-Grey (more common in Commonwealth English) or Gray (more common in American English) is an intermediate color between black and white.
-It is a neutral or achromatic color, meaning literally that it is "without color", because it can be composed of black and white.
+Grey (more frequent British English) or gray (more frequent American English) is an intermediate color between black and white.
+It is a neutral or achromatic color, meaning that it has no chroma and therefore no hue.
 It is the color of a cloud-covered sky, of ash, and of lead.

 The first recorded use of grey as a color name in the English language was in 700 CE.
 Grey is the dominant spelling in European and Commonwealth English, while gray is more common in American English; however, both spellings are valid in both varieties of English.

-In Europe and North America, surveys show that grey is the color most commonly associated with neutrality, conformity, boredom, uncertainty, old age, indifference, and modesty.
+In Europe and North America, surveys show that gray is the color most commonly associated with neutrality, conformity, boredom, uncertainty, old age, indifference, and modesty.
 Only one percent of respondents chose it as their favorite color.

 I7, i7, or I-7 may refer to: